Stunted microbiota and opportunistic pathogen colonization in caesarean-section birth/Experiment 1

 Description: Maternal microbial strain transmission frequencies between vaginally and caesarean-delivered babies, longitudinally sampled during the neonatal (early) period.

-Abundance in Group 1: decreased abundance in Caesarean section (CS) mode of delivery during early transmission - Transmission vs CS mode of delivery during early transmission - No Transmission
+Abundance in Group 1: increased abundance in Caesarean section (CS) mode of delivery during neonatal (early) transmission - Transmission

 NCBI Quality ControlLinks